A Statistical Model of Bipartite Networks: Application to Cosponsorship in the United States Senate: Empirical Analysis of the 107th U.S. Senate

-Figure~\ref{fig:block} presents the estimated blockmodel for the 107th Senate, showing the likelihood that any two members of a senator and legislation latent group will have a tie between them.
-Edges in this graph are shaded by the probability that two senator-and-bill latent groups have a cosponsorship tie connecting them, while nodes are sized proportional to the expected number of times groups are instantiated across dyads.
+What kinds of coalitions are at play when it comes to making cosponsorship decisions, and how do these coalitions interact when considering different types of legislation?
+Figure~\ref{fig:block} presents the estimated blockmodel for the 107th Senate, illustrating the likelihood of cosponsorship ties between senator and legislation latent groups.
+Edge shading reflects cosponsorship probabilities, and node sizes indicate group instantiation frequencies.
+Ideological distributions of senator and bill groups are also presented.
+The density for each senator group represents the distribution of ideal points of its members while the density for a bill group is that of its members' sponsors.

-As expected, there are estimated senator groups (depicted as the top row of squares in Figure~\ref{fig:block}) that align well with party memberships, and are thus labeled accordingly.
-Members of these partisan groups include Republican stalwarts (such as Strom Thurmond (R-SC) and Jesse Helms (R-NC), in the group depicted in red), and seasoned Democrats (like Robert Byrd (D-WV) and Edward Kennedy (D-MA), in the group depicted in blue).
+As expected, there are estimated senator groups (depicted as the top row of circles in Figure~\ref{fig:block}) that align well with party memberships.
+Members of these partisan coalitions include seasoned Republicans (such as Strom Thurmond (R-SC) and Jesse Helms (R-NC)), and seasoned Democrats (like Robert Byrd (D-WV) and Edward Kennedy (D-MA)).

 In addition, however, our model identifies a substantial group of senators (depicted in purple) who stand out as having different cosponsorship patterns than their more partisan counterparts.
-Exemplars of this group, whom we call the \emph{junior power brokers}, include Jon Corzine (D-NJ), Tom Carper (D-DE), Susan Collins (R-ME), Bill Frist (R-TN), Zell Miller (D-GA), and Hillary Clinton (D-NC) --- all junior Senators at the time.
-The top 10 members of each senator latent group by mixed membership probability are presented in Table~\ref{tab:topsenators} in the Appendix.
+Exemplars of this group, whom we call the \emph{junior power brokers}, include Jon Corzine (D-NJ), Tom Carper (D-DE), Susan Collins (R-ME), Bill Frist (R-TN), Zell Miller (D-GA), and Hillary Clinton (D-NY) --- all junior Senators at the time.
+Figure~\ref{fig:senategroup} presents the estimated mixed memberships of all Senators (i.e., their probability of acting as part of any of the discovered latent groups), highlighting a few of the most notable legislators of the session.
+The top 10 members of each senator latent group by mixed membership probability are presented in Online SI Table S.2.